-Both lifting weights or lifting your own bodyweight create resistance against your neural muscular system that is going to cause it to respond.
-Therefore, it all comes down to how you work with certain variables and particularities like volume, intensity, rest, tempo, frequency and form -many of which are similar in calisthenics to how athletes approach bodybuilding.
+“Both lifting weights or lifting your own bodyweight create resistance against your neural muscular system that is going to cause it to respond.
+Therefore, it all comes down to how you work with certain variables and particularities like volume, intensity, rest, tempo, frequency, and form -many of which are similar in calisthenics to how athletes approach bodybuilding.”

 - Know what exercises to add or eliminate

 First, get to know your training routines and try to make the best of them.
-Strive and learn through repetition and mistakes to train more and better.
-It may take you months until you will master those workouts, and for you will make no sense.
-But during this period you are actually getting stronger which is important for muscle growth.
-Muscles are related to strength; you can not build muscles without building strength and you can not build strength without making those muscles scream a bit for mercy.
+Strive and learn through repetition and mistakes.
+It may take you months until you master those workouts.
+But during this period, you are getting stronger, which is important for muscle growth.
+Muscles are related to strength.
+In calisthenics, you can not build muscles without building strength, and you can not build strength without making those muscles scream a bit for mercy.

 How Much Time for You?

 In any case, don’t blame calisthenics.
-It will work if you put in the time.
-The progress is not gradual, nor constant.
-It progresses like a sound wave and you will have to get past certain obstacles to get the job done.
-Although one hour a day doesn’t sound like much, you will be amazed to see how many people blame that for not exercising altogether.
+It will work if you put in the time and effort.
+The progress is not gradual nor constant.
+You’ll progress in sound waves, and you will have to get past certain obstacles to get the job done.
+Although one hour a day doesn’t sound like much, you will be amazed to see how many people blame that for not exercising at all.